pushrocks/smartlog-destination-local/README.md

 beautylog.warn("some log message"); // warn console log message beautylog.success("some success message"); // success console log message beautylog.error("some error message"); // error console log message

-// alternatively you can use a logType parameter beautylog.log("some log message","normal");
-beautylog.log("some success message","success");
-beautylog.log("some error message","error");
-/* ... and so on ... */
 ```
 The plugin produces beautiful output like this:
 ![console.png](https://mediaserve.lossless.digital/github.com/pushrocks/beautylog/console.png)